 Nashville has a huge traffic problem, and it’s only getting worse.
 To alleviate some of Nashville’s traffic woes, the city has banned the increasingly popular pedal taverns during the rush hour commute of 4:30 to 6 p.m., according to local news reports.
-City officials hope that removing the plodding vehicles will increase the flow of traffic and reduce accidents related to drivers trying to move around them.
+City officials hope that removing the plodding vehicles will increase the flow of traffic and reduce car crashes related to drivers trying to move around them.
 But are pedal taverns really the culprit of Nashville’s traffic problems?

 Owners of pedal taverns do not think so, claiming that their rolling businesses account for less than two percent of the city’s downtown traffic during peak hours.
 In the face of two distinct opinions on the issue, let’s investigate what is causing all sorts of Nashville traffic problems.